eligarlo/Full-Stack-JB/Projects/First Project HTML5/README.md

 2. User can delete notes.
 3. Notes will be save in local storage.
 4. User can add date and time (With real date/time validation).
-5. Input validation with alert message error.
+5. Input validation (Regex) with alert message error.
 6. Note will fade in and fade out when creating or deleting one.

+## Extras:

+- Message of Expiration Date